 With just three hours before that time, Mum and Aunty went to get organised, while I went to my room to do my homework, as I only had to have a quick shower and change into a dinner jacket and dress pants and I am ready.

-Once both women had finished in the bathroom, I got ready and I was already in the lounge room waiting when Mum and Aunty Bea finally appeared just before 7 pm, and I answered the door when the bell rang, smiling to James as he stood there in a tuxedo.
+Once both women had finished in the bathroom, I got ready and I was already in the lounge room waiting when Mum and Aunty Bea finally appeared just before 7 pm, and I answered the door when the bell rang, smiling to Robert as he stood there in a tuxedo.

 “Wow, I don’t have one of those sorry,” I said to my cousin, “the dinner jacket you have on is perfect, we are dining at the hotel restaurant.

-During dinner, James explained what our journey would be like, with a 6 hour break between arriving in Melbourne and boarding our International flight.
+During dinner, Robert explained what our journey would be like, with a 6 hour break between arriving in Melbourne and boarding our International flight.
 Once we arrive in Edinburgh a car will meet us there, to take us the family estate, which is a one hour journey.

 “Don’t forget to do your school assignment while you are away,” Mum reminded me unnecessarily, “Oh what assignment is that?’
 Robert asked, “I have to write a 3500 word assignment about a past member of the family, and that is how I found out about you being related to me, and I have been researching Edwin, the younger brother of the 25th Earl,” I replied to Robert.